ibm-cloud-docs/power-iaas/getting-started-PER.md

 Existing {{site.data.keyword.powerSys_notm}} workspaces continue to support Cloud Connection and VPNaaS.

 Existing non-PER workspaces continue to use existing routers.
 To use the PER solution's high-performance routers, you can create a new PER-enabled workspace to deploy in while continuing to use the non-PER-enabled workspace.
 You can also migrate existing workloads into the new PER-enabled workspace by backing up the data from the existing workspace and restoring the data into the PER-enabled new workspace.

+Perform the following steps to connect an existing workspace to an existing Transit Gateway using the IBM Cloud CLI:

+1. Use the `ibmcloud pi workspaces` command to list the {{site.data.keyword.powerSys_notm}} workspaces in your account.
+   Make note of the CRN for the workspace you wish to connect to the Transit Gateway.

+2. Use the `ibmcloud tg gateways` command to list the Transit Gateways within your account.
+   Make note of the gateway ID you wish to connect to the {{site.data.keyword.powerSys_notm}} workspace.

+3. Use the `ibmcloud tg connection-create` command to create a new connection between the Transit Gateway and the PER-enabled workspace.

+Here is a an example command that can be executed where:
+  - Transit Gateway ID is `aaaa-bbbb-cccc-dddd-eeee`
+  - The {{site.data.keyword.powerSys_notm}} workspace CRN is `crn:v1:bluemix:public:power-iaas:fra02:a/aaaa:bbbb::`
+  - Executable command is `ibmcloud tg connection-create aaaa-bbbb-cccc-dddd-eeee —name powervs_per_fra02 —network-id crn:v1:bluemix:public:power-iaas:fra02:a/aaaa:bbbb:: —network-type power_virtual_server`

 ## Creating a PER workspace
 {: create-per-workspace}